leon-chehade/minions/README.md

 # minions
-Let the minions don something
+Let the minions do something